 I am still amazed that the way this was shipped that the only damage was the eyepieces, the c mount and threads on body, light diffuser lens!
 Using a set of good eye pieces form my SPV-50 The Binocular collimation seems good but without proper measurement tools?
 I am not 100% Sure.
 But still not usable for its intended purposes the camera for making videos.

 I was skeptical kept calling out his bullshit.
 The next day Aven Tools sent me the letter below.
-Denying Parts.
+Denying Parts they promised on the teams meeting.

-I explained right to repair as they were unaware and that once they attach cameras and light systems and sell it as “an assembly” it qualifies for right to repair they took it as a threat but they cam to the video conference hostile and I believe had no intention of making parts available.
+I explained right to repair to them as they were unaware and that once they attach or Integrate cameras and light systems and sell it as “an assembly” or “Integrated product” it qualifies for right to repair they took it as a threat but they came to the video conference hostile and I believe after the fact that Aven had no intention of making parts available.
 But with an F-U buy another attitude.
-This is sold as a digital microscope as an assembly that is what I have Aven Tools Part # 26800B-383.
+This is sold as a digital microscope as an Integrated assembly that is what I have Aven Tools Part # 26800B-383. it is I even in there Items Title Description.
+“Stereo Zoom Trinocular Microscope SPZV-50 [6.75x-50x] on Post Stand with Integrated Light and USB 6M Camera”

-Common definition of an electronic device for right to repair.
+Common right to repair definition of an electronic device for right to repair.

 “Any hardware product that depends, in whole or in part, on digital electronics embedded in or attached to the product in order for the product to function”